Logius-standaarden/BOMOS-Fundament/ch04_Het_Beheer_en_Ontwikkelmodel_EN.md

 **2. Introduction phase of the standard**

 In this phase, a specific standard is selected to meet a particular need.
 This phase will be hallmarked by numerous changes.
 The management structure starts to become important.
 A deliberate and explicit choice can be made in terms of decision making, that the standard should be declared generally applicable or introduced via organic growth with gradual adoption.
 One example of a deliberate choice is the decision taken by government to impose a compulsory standard.
-Sectoral agreements or a decision by the Standardisation Forum to place a standard on the ‘Apply or explain’ list are also deliberate choices.
+Sectoral agreements or a decision by the Standardisation Forum to place a standard on the 'Apply or explain' list are also deliberate choices.

 Also in the introduction phase, it remains important to have a good adoption plan.
 Reiterating the value and necessity of the standard also remain relevant.
 A new aspect in this phase is the monitoring of the adoption and publication of the standard.
 Whereas a (draft) version may not yet be available during the creation phase, there must a draft version available during the introduction phase.

 **3. Implementation / growth of the standard**

 During this phase, users deliberately opt to implement the standard.
 The management also takes account of the fact that not all users have a thorough knowledge of the standard.
 In this phase, management also means supporting and informing the users.
-Management terms such as ‘early majority’ apply to this phase.
+Management terms such as 'early majority' apply to this phase.
 Your activities are focused on more professional adoption and professionalisation of the open management processes so that the upscaling of use by all parties remains in sync and the processes remain transparent.
 Registrations of users/customers/experts, etc. become increasingly important.

 Organic adoption refers to a situation in which various (individual) parties decide to apply a standard.
 This phase will be hallmarked by numerous changes.
 The management structure becomes more important, as is adoption of the standard by the early adopters.
 All activities should be focused on these aspects.

 **4. Full application / maturity of the standard**

 In this phase, the standard is generally accepted and implemented.
 Management in this phase is focused entirely on safeguarding the stability and quality of the standard.

 It is important to implement quality management and to monitor the BOMOS activities and to consider the relationship with other (international) standards.
 These aspects can of course also be important during earlier phases, but as a rule, it is always the case for a mature standard.